UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/http-in-the-browser/index.md

 {{% notice green "Tip" "rocket" %}}

    This section requires you to use Firefox's developer tools.
-If you need a refresher or just a reference, visit [MDN](https://developer.mozilla.org/en-US/docs/Tools).

 {{% /notice %}}